 Because many of the extensive search features of the original database were not retained in the web version, Gunston Hall has published the full database online for download.
 This full version allows quick and flexible searches of individual items.
 For example, it can be used to find and compare inventories containing such items as silver candlesticks or windsor chairs.
 In addition these searches can be done in combination with categories such as class and gender, as well as urban or rural dwellings.

-Download Probate Database (52 MB zip file) — requires Microsoft Access 2000 or later
+Download Probate Database (50 MB zip file) — requires Microsoft Access 2013 Runtime or later

 Document Images and Transcriptions